Extract the pixel values of a pixel image at each point along a linear transect.

 Logical value.

-, the linear transect is determined interactively
+If TRUE, the linear transect is determined interactively

 by the user, who clicks two points on the current plot.

-, this argument determines
+Logical.
+If click=TRUE, this argument determines

-whether to perform interactive tasks on the current plot (add=TRUE
+whether to perform interactive tasks on the current plot (add=TRUE)

-or to start by plotting X
+or to start by plotting X (add=FALSE).

 Optional.
 A specification of a curved transect.
 See the section on Curved Transect.

-is given, then the transect will be a curve.
+If curve is given, then the transect will be a curve.

-should be a list with the following
+The argument curve should be a list with the following

 arguments:

-A function in the R language with one argument t
+A function in the R language with one argument t.

 A numeric vector of length 2 giving the range of values

-of the argument t
+of the argument t.

 tname(Optional) a character string giving the symbolic name

-of the function argument t
+of the function argument t; defaults to "t".

 (Optional) a character string giving a short

-description of the function argument t
+description of the function argument t; defaults to

-"curve parameter"
+"curve parameter".

-must return a 2-column matrix or data frame
+The function f must return a 2-column matrix or data frame

-specifying the spatial coordinates (x,y)
+specifying the spatial coordinates (x,y) of locations along the

-curve, determined by the values of the input argument t
+curve, determined by the values of the input argument t.

 Adrian Baddeley Adrian.Baddeley@curtin.edu.au and Rolf Turner r.turner@auckland.ac.nz

-The pixel values of the image X
+The pixel values of the image X along a line segment

 will be extracted.
-The result is a function table ("fv"
+The result is a function table ("fv" object)

 which can be plotted directly.

-, then the user is prompted to click two points on
+If click=TRUE, then the user is prompted to click two points on

-.
-These endpoints define the transect.
+the plot of X. These endpoints define the transect.

 Otherwise, the transect is defined by the endpoints

-.
+from and to.
 The default is a diagonal transect from

 bottom left to top right of the frame.